wadewilliams/wadewilliams/README.md

 3. Sumtimz eye spelle wrang, specially in Slack, and on porpoise :trollface:
 4. Sometimes, I obfuscate my opinion for purposes of either humor (see 1.) or because I want you to _think for yourself_ and draw your own conclusions.
 In the latter case, I'm waiting to hear what you think 😅 It's good to say what you think 💬
 5. Sometimes, I spend little time crafting my words (especially on Slack).
 Which may be misinterpreted as disrespectful.
 If this happens, it's OK to say, "That's fair, but perhaps you should consider your tone." 🤗
-6. Before you and I built a relationship, it may have seemed like I did't care for you 💔
+6. Before you and I built a relationship, it may have seemed like I didn't care for you 💔
     - I may be curt, especially when I'm busy.
     - If you want my grace, help me see how considered you are by communicating in public channels and sharing your work.
 If there's no way for me to know how much work you're getting done, I tend to assume there isn't any.
     - My closest friends use words to describe me that I would never use, like "accessible and empathetic and loyal" 🤷 Really?
 7. I do not suffer fools well ⛔
     - If I'm working with you, I will attempt to explain things approximately twice.
 As my father used to say, "You don't get Three."
     - When I detect what appears to me as low competence, I tend to salvo challenges in a genuine attempt to allow the user to disprove my hypothesis of their capability.
-    - If this happens to you, read my words as asking you to either tell me that I'm wrong or take responsibility for the always excusable temporary lapse.
+    - If this happens to you, it's best to read my words as asking you to either tell me that I'm wrong or take responsibility for the always excusable temporary lapse.
     - It's OK to say "Got it" and fix the issue, and it's OK to say "You're wrong because [reasons]."
-    - You will negatively affect my view of your capability level by saying "Got it" and not fixing it.
+    - You will negatively affect my view of your capability by saying "Got it" and not fixing it.

 ## Preferred Working Style

 1. I work 100% remotely.
 2. I do my best-focused knowledge work in the mornings.
 3. I'm usually mulling through random things in the afternoon.
 4. When I get sucked into a specific thing, I might stay up all night and sleep the next day.
-I'll let you know when this happens so I won't miss anything important.
+I'll let you know when this happens, so I don't miss anything important.
 5. I can make morning meetings, but I prefer meetings in the afternoon for the above reasons.
 6. I have two children, and they occupy my non-working hour.
-7. I am online almost all the time and nearly impatiently waiting for someone to say something in Slack so I can consider it and respond.
+7. I am online almost all the time and semi-impatiently waiting for someone to say something in Slack so I can consider it and respond.

 ## What Motivates Me